 2. Shawn Bradley

-Shawn Bradley is a retired basketball player from America and German ascent.
-He played for New Jersey Nets, Philadelphia 76ers, and Dallas Mavericks in the NBA.
+Shawn Bradley is a retired German-American basketball player who played for New Jersey Nets, Philadelphia 76ers, and Dallas Mavericks in the NBA.

-Shawn was one of the first tallest NBA players in history, and during his childhood days, his friends called him ‘the enormous Mormon’ for his great height.
+Shawn was one of the first tallest NBA players in history, and during his childhood days, his friends called him ‘the enormous Mormon’ for his exceptional height.

 He was very famous during the school days and was also the first player to be listed among tall NBA players.